mattermost/docs/source/channels/organize-conversations.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

 Threads are a key part of the messaging experience in Mattermost Channels.
-They're used to organize conversations and enable users to discuss topics without adding noise to channels or Direct Messages.
+They're used to organize conversations and enable users to discuss topics without adding noise to channels or direct messages.

 Collapsed Reply Threads (Beta) offers an enhanced experience for users communicating in threads and replying to messages.
 Our goal is to improve users’ ability to process channel content, find, follow, and resume conversations more easily, and keep threaded conversations focused.